FavianIoel/machine-setup/README.md

 Machine Web Dev Setup
 =====================
-⛔️ DEPRECATED - you can still use it as a startpoint but shure to check the repos.
+⛔️ DEPRECATED - you can still use it as a startpoint but be shure to check the repos.

 I made this script after I noticed I spent a lot of time installing tools after a new Ubuntu installation , Xenial 16 has some new stuff so the old